Equal vs. Proportional Weighting in Least-Squares Means

 weighting: averages subgroup means equally (e.g., assumes 50% Severe, 50% Non-Severe),"proportional"

-weighting: uses the observed covariate distribution in the sample (e.g., 20% Severe, 80% Non-Severe).
+weighting: uses the observed distribution of the covariates/baseline characteristics in the sample (e.g., Disease severity: 20% Severe, 80% Non-Severe).

 Scenario 1: Single-Arm Trial (No Control Group)